funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     <br/><br/>
 After these we can optimize the above kernel by using techniques like memory coalescing, shared memory & tiling and thread coarsening.
 The problem with the above technique is that multiple threads writing to same location in either global memory or shared memory.
 Even with shared memory we have seen that bank conflicts can arise which effectively makes the addition serial instead of parallel.<br/><br/>
 A concept similar to private buckets for parallel histogram is reduction trees for summation etc. Idea is that we will recursively calculate the sum.
 Thus to sum N input elements, there will be O(log(N)) stages and for each stage K, we will have `N/2^K` values summed up in parallel.
 The below diagram highlights the reduction tree process. <br/><br/>
 There are 2 possible ways to build the reduction tree.
-In the 1st method, the resource utilization can be calculated as follows:
+In the 1st method, the threads are assigned to even numbered indices of the input array as follows:<br/><br/>
     ```cpp
     #define TILE_WIDTH 1024
     void vector_sum_red_tree(float *inp, float *out, int n) {